RV Living— A Simple RV Christmas

 - Stick to utilitarian kitchen items and eliminate duplicates.

-- Pare down dishes and silverware to setting for six.
+- Pare down dishes and silverware to settings for six.

-- Convert music CDs to digital for iPod or MP3 players.
+- Convert music CDs to digital for iPod or MP3 players or your smart phone.

 - Skip expensive restaurants in favor of cooking ourselves or sharing pot lucks with other RVers.